POLICE: Utah man launders $915k in catalytic converters

-TAYLORSVILLE, Utah (ABC4) – A Taylorsville man has been arrested facing felony charges after allegedly purchasing 3,556 stolen catalytic converters, valued at $915,230, and laundering them through the recycling company where he worked, Natural Ventures Recycling.
+TAYLORSVILLE, Utah (ABC4) – A Taylorsville man has been arrested facing felony charges after allegedly purchasing 3,556 stolen catalytic converters, valued at $915,230, and laundering them through a recycling company.

 In July 2021, officers with the Taylorsville Police Department arrested a man in possession of a stolen vehicle and two stolen catalytic converters.

-Police say the man admitted to stealing both the vehicle and the converters, stating that he sells the converters to 47-year-old Omar Ernesto Martinez-Gomez.
+Police say the man admitted to stealing both the vehicle and the converters, stating that he sells the converters to Omar Ernesto Martinez-Gomez, 47.

 Police obtained a search warrant for the man’s phone, where they found “numerous text messages regarding the sale of catalytic converters,” according to a probable cause statement.

-Note: Editor’s Note: This story has been updated to correct that Martinez-Gomez did not work with Natural Ventures Recycling.
-We regret the error.